jnaidu/IoTGitBook/iot_domain_model.md

 # **Domain Model**

+The IoT Domain Model illustrates entities and the relationships between them.
+The objective of this section is provide an effective basis for understanding the responsibilities of entities.

 ## IoT Solution
 IoT Solution is a logical grouping of several solution instances developed to address a particular problem.
 An IoT solution can consist of zero or more solution instances.